-The law on arms brokering as described above is not applicable in cases without any linkage to German territory.
-Thus, at least one element in the chain of brokering activities has to have ties with the German territory.
+Brokering activities has to have ties with the German territory.
 This means that brokering activities normally fall under German jurisdiction if one or more of the following activities take place in Germany:

 - meeting for negotiations between the interested contract parties with the participation of the broker in question; or - making use of German telecommunication resources, e.g. telephone calls, facsimile emissions or letter mailings from Germany.